Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

 \subsection{Matrix jackknife versus scalar jackknife}

-Sometimes, we are only interested in scalar outputs of a randomized matrix computation, such as eigenvalues, singular values, or the trace.
-In these cases, it might be more efficient to directly apply Tukey's variance estimator \eqref{eq:tukey} to assess their variance.
+Sometimes, we are only interested in scalar outputs of a randomized matrix computation, such as eigenvalues or singular values, entries of eigenvectors or singular vectors, or the trace.
+In these cases, it might be more efficient to directly apply Tukey's variance estimator \cref{eq:tukey} to assess the variance of these scalars.
 The matrix jackknife may still be a useful tool because it gives \emph{simultaneous} variance estimates over many scalar quantities.
 As examples, the matrix jackknife estimates the maximum variance over all linear functionals:

 The matrix jackknife gives the following variance estimate for the singular values: